-The contextual studies modules underpin the course by enabling you to appreciate the role that graphic design, advertising, marketing and branding play in the development and maintenance of contemporary consumer society.
-They will also develop your research, analysis and communication skills.
+Contextual studies modules underpin the course by enabling you to appreciate the role that graphic design, advertising, marketing and branding play in the development and maintenance of contemporary consumer society.
+These modules will also develop your research, analysis and communication skills.

 Studio practice modules focus on conceptual problem-solving whilst fostering creativity and innovative approaches to communicating effectively with a range of potential audiences and target markets.
 They also focus on developing the practical skills necessary to produce effective graphic design solutions to a professional standard.